ddprince17/gitlab-cdci-dxp-template/README.md

 * Being able to add an additional one or make adjustement on existing ones.

 ## More information
-You can find out more on my blog.
-This page will be updated once the link of my blog post will be available.
+You can find out more on my blog: https://www.davidhome.net/blog/optimizely-dxp-gitlab-pipeline/.